awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 1. Specify the connection details by typing the database server IP address, database name, and TCP port number\.

 ------
-#### [ DocumentDB database ]<a name="DocDB"></a>
+#### [ Amazon DocumentDB database ]<a name="DocDB"></a>

-Use this type of secret for a DocumentDB database\.
+Use this type of secret for a Amazon DocumentDB database\.
 You only specify the authentication credentials because Secrets Manager determines other parameters by querying the database instance\.

 1. Type the user name and password to allow access to the database\.